Skip to content Skip to footer

 The Paytm story will be studied in Indian business schools for decades.
 Not as a marketing case study, but as a cautionary tale about what happens when capital replaces clarity, when spending replaces strategy, and when “brand building” becomes code for “we don’t know how to make money yet.”

 The Burn Rate Illusion is alive and well in Indian startups today.
-The specific names change.
-The pattern doesn’t.
 Someone, right now, is looking at a quarterly marketing budget measured in hundreds of crores and calling it “investment in growth.”
 Someone else is nodding along in the board meeting.
+The next time you see a brand everywhere – on every billboard, in every app notification, during every cricket timeout – ask yourself: is this company growing, or is it just spending?
+Because Paytm proved, at extraordinary cost, that there’s a difference.

 Sources: One97 Communications Annual Reports (FY2022-FY2025); Exchange4media Paytm Advertising Analysis FY2023; BNN Bloomberg NPCI UPI Market Share Data 2024; Inc42 Paytm IPO Performance Analysis; Macquarie Research Paytm Target Price Report; RBI Directive on Paytm Payments Bank January 2024.